usthbstar/5G_HorizontalSlicing/README.md

 # 5G_HorizontalSlicing

-The source code is avaialble.
+The source code is avaialble in: 5G Slicing SourceCode.m

 The database is available